for-giobbe/phy/Building a Tree in a ML Framework.md

 I'll leave to the wikipedia [page](https://en.wikipedia.org/wiki/Newick_format) the explanation on its structure.

-Such a simple format has several implications.
+Such a simple format has several interesting implications.
 If N = n. species, there are:

 * N terminal branches
 * 2N-3 total branches
 * N-3 internal branches
 * N-2 internal nodes

+Regarding the number of trees which can possibly describe the relationships between a given number of terminal nodes (_e.g._ species), I'll just say that is a number which goes up quite quickly.
+This even more true for trees with a root, as for each unrooted there are 2N-3 times as many rooted trees.
+The possibility of multifurcating trees can

 | Leaves        | Unrooted trees           | Rooted trees  |
 | ------------- |:------------------------:| -------------:|